 Annual Revenue & Budget

-Insurers use your annual revenue or budget as a key pricing factor.
-Higher revenue indicates a larger operation with more exposure.
-Many not-for-profits operate on tight budgets, and insurers may offer competitive rates recognising the sector's budget constraints.
+Insurers use annual revenue or total budget as a key pricing input.
+Higher revenue signals a larger operation with more exposure.
+Many insurers recognise the budget constraints of the NFP sector and offer competitive rates.

 👷